dev-oswld/curly-funicular/README.md

-# Java project in code space 🤞
+# Java project + TestNG + Selenium 🤞

+**Fail with sucess**
+> java.lang.IllegalStateException: The driver executable does not exist

+- GitHub Codespaces ❌
+- Gitpod ❌